XAndrr23/ai-automation-assistant/README.md

 # ai-automation-assistant
 AI Automation Assistant for Ubuntu 24.04 LTS

+This code is free and open-source so you can modify it however you like!

 # AI Local Command Agent

 A local Linux automation agent that uses OpenAI to generate shell commands, asks for confirmation, and executes them **safely** with real-time output.